 10. What effect will this have on fishing at Antero and in other reservoirs in Park County?

 Colorado Parks and Wildlife has increased the bag and possession limit to eight fish, with no size restrictions.
-Additional information about the bag limit can be found here.
 Questions regarding fishing at Antero can be directed to Colorado Parks and Wildlife at 303-291-7227.